moinwiki/moin/docs/user/rest.rst

  | minimal width | maximal width (will take the maximum screen space)                                                                                                           |
  +---------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+

-**Note**
+**Notes:**
-The Moin2 ReST parser does not add the <colgroup><col width="9%"><col width="91%">
+ - The Moin2 ReST parser does not add the <colgroup><col width="9%"><col width="91%">
    HTML markup added by the Sphinx parser (the width attribute generates an HTML validation error), nor does it use Javascript to adjust the width of tables.
-Under Moin2, tables and table cells will be of minimal width (unless there is CSS styling to set tables larger).
+ - Under Moin2, tables and table cells will be of minimal width (unless there is CSS styling to set tables larger).

 Admonitions
 ===========